pluralsh/documentation/pages/getting-started/cloud-shell-quickstart.md

 {% tab title="GCP" %}
 For GCP, you'll want to create a service account with the Owner role and generate an access key for Plural to use.

-To create a new service account, navigate to the Service Accounts section of your GCP Console.
+To create a new service account, navigate to the "Service Accounts" section of your GCP Console.

 ![](</assets/cloud-shell-quickstart/service-accounts-gcp.png>)

-Select the `Create Service Account` from the top banner.
+Select the "Create Service Account" from the top banner.
 You should see the following input fields:

 ![](</assets/cloud-shell-quickstart/gcp-service-account-fields.png>)